On the rank index of projective curves of almost minimal degree: Introduction

 \section{Introduction}

 Throughout this paper we work over an algebraically closed field $\mathbb{K}$ with $\Char(\mathbb{K}) = 0$.
-Due to \cite{MR4298641}, a non-degenerate projective variety $X\subset \mathbb{P}^r$ is said to satisfy \textit{property} $\QR(k)$ if its homogeneous ideal is generated by quadratic polynomials of rank at most $k$.
+According to \cite{MR4298641}, a non-degenerate projective variety $X\subset \mathbb{P}^r$ is said to satisfy \textit{property} $\QR(k)$ if its homogeneous ideal is generated by quadratic polynomials of rank at most $k$.
 When $X$ is cut out ideal-theoretically by quadrics, we define the rank index of $X$, denoted by $\rankindex(X)$, as the least integer $k$ such that $X$ satisfies property $\QR(k)$.
 Thus

 since $X$ is irreducible and nondegenerate in $\PP^r$.
 Many classical constructions in projective geometry such as rational normal scrolls and Segre-Veronese varieties satisfy property $\QR(4)$ since their homogeneous ideals are generated by $2$-minors of one or several matrices of linear forms (cf. \cite{MR2391665}, \cite{MR1874542}, \cite{MR1614174}, \cite{MR2948471}, \cite{MR2378064}, etc).
-Recently, it has been found that there are many projective varieties whose rank index is equal to $3$, which is possibly the minimal value.
+Recently, it has been found that there are many projective varieties whose rank index is equal to $3$, which is the minimal value for irreducible varieties.
 The $d$-th Veronese embedding of $\PP^n$ satisfies property $\QR(3)$ for all $n \geq 1$ and $d \geq 2$ if $\Char(\mathbb{K})\neq 3$ (cf. \cite{MR4298641}).
 Every linearly normal curve of arithmetic genus $g$ and degree $\geq 4g+4$ satisfies property $\QR(3)$ (cf. \cite{MR4496651}).
-Also, the authors in \cite{MR4612424} found the rank index of various projective varieties, including rational normal scrolls and del Pezzo varieties.
+Also in \cite{MR4612424} the authors found the rank index of various projective varieties, including rational normal scrolls and del Pezzo varieties.
 For example, if $X$ is a smooth rational normal scroll of dimension $\geq 2$, then $\rankindex(X) = 4$.

 The main purpose of this paper is to investigate the rank index of projective curves $\mathcal{C} \subset \PP^r$ of degree $r+1$.
 To put things in perspective, we recall some of the previously known results regarding this problem.
 To give precise statements, we require some notation and definitions.
 Let $\mathcal{C} \subset \PP^r$ be a nondegenerate projective curve of degree $d$.
-Then $d \geq r$ and equality is attained if and only if it is a rational normal curve, which is obviously very well-understood.
+Then $d \geq r$ and equality is attained if and only if $\mathcal{C}$ is a rational normal curve, which is obviously very well-understood.
 In particular, it holds that $\rankindex(\mathcal{C}) = 3$ (cf. \cite[Corollary 2.4]{MR4298641}).
-The next case, i.e., $d=r+1$, is exactly one of the following two cases:
+If $d=r+1$, then the following two cases may occur:

 \begin{enumerate} \item[ ] \textit{Case} $1.$ $\mathcal{C}$ is a linearly normal curve of arithmetic genus one; \item[ ] \textit{Case} $2.$ $\mathcal{C}$ is an isomorphic projection of a rational normal curve $\widetilde{\mathcal{C}} \subset \PP^{r+1}$. \end{enumerate}